“Our faults irritate us the most when we see them in others.”

-My teenage boys sometimes talk about certain people who consistently annoy and frustrate them.
-While I usually encourage them to try and see the good, some positive, in those people, I also let them know I understand the struggle.
+My teenage boys used to talk about certain people who consistently annoyed and frustrated them.
+While I usually encouraged them to try and see the good, some positive, in those people, I also let them know I understood the struggle.

-My oldest son terms such a person his “mortal enemy” (he watches a lot of superhero movies), and I get the meaning behind this quip.
+My oldest son termed such a person his “mortal enemy.”
 Some people just bring out something in us we’d rather not see.
 Yet, it’s ultimately quite important that we not only see it but understand what that something is if we are to grow as individuals.

 “Everything that irritates us about others can lead to an understanding of ourselves.”
 (Carl Jung)

-At mid-life, I now realize the humbling truth of this statement.
-I also realize how blind to it I was as a teenager and even through my twenties.
-Now, though, I look for it almost automatically when I’m irritated and frustrated with someone, and doing so almost always not only brings some revelation for my own growth but also helps me be more loving toward that person.
+I now realize the humbling truth of this statement.
+I also realize how blind to it I was as a teenager and through most of my life.
+Now, though, I look for it almost automatically when I’m irritated and frustrated with someone and doing so almost always not only brings some revelation for my own growth but also helps me be more loving toward that person.